 There are endless articles about types of website load testing, but most remain at the theoretical level.
 For example, it is well understood that ‘capacity testing’ aims to test the maximum capacity of your system – but what does this mean exactly?
 When would you run such a test and what type of results can you expect to see?

 This post takes a look at four key types of performance testing: Load Testing Capacity Testing, Stress Testing, and Soak Testing.
 It describes when to use each type of test, and provides examples of the type of results you may expect to see.

 As expected – this is the bread and butter of every load tester, where you test how a system behaves with a large number of users and what is the response time received for pages under different scenarios.

 For example, in the graph below, you’re running a load test of 20 users to see that the page time does not exceed 3.5 seconds.

 2 – Capacity Testing

-Capacity testing (sometimes called scalability testing) helps you identify the maximum capacity of users the system can support, while not exceeding a max page time you defined.
+Capacity testing (sometimes called scalability testing) helps you identify the maximum capacity of users the system can support, while not exceeding the max page time you defined.

 Your higher-level objective is to identify the ‘safety zone’ of your system.
-To what extent can you ‘stretch’ it, without hurting end user experience?
+To what extent can you ‘stretch’ it, without hurting the end-user experience?